dharmdeepsinh/delta-demo/README.md

 # delta-demo
-this is a demo for git and github class.
+this is demo

+# teacher
+hii i am taecher